Checkered Flag (1994 video game): Development

 Checkered Flag for the Atari Jaguar is a conversion of the 1991 Atari Lynx title of the same name.
-The game was created by Rebellion Developments, a Oxford-based game developer founded in 1992 by brothers Jason and Chris Kingsley.
+The game was created by Rebellion Developments, an Oxford-based game developer founded in 1992 by brothers Jason and Chris Kingsley.
 Its foundation was laid when the brothers secured a deal with Atari Corporation; Rebellion presented a demo for Atari Falcon, which depicted flying dragons against longships to the publisher's directors, whom sought games for the Jaguar.
 They were commissioned to work on Checkered Flag and Alien vs Predator after being impressed with their previous release, Eye of the Storm (1993) for PC.

 Checkered Flag was announced as one of the first Atari Jaguar titles, and went through various name changes prior to launch.

 It was produced by John Skruch, with Jason Kingsley serving as coordinator.
-Robert Dibley acted as the game's programmer, while artist Justin Rae was responsible for the graphics.
+Robert "Rob" Dibley acted as the game's programmer, while artist Justin Rae was responsible for the graphics.
 The music was composed by Alex Quarmby, James Grunke, Nathan Brenholdt, and Will Davis.
 Rebellion first began the project as a simulation racer but later evolved into a more action-oriented title.
 Jason Kingsley described it as a homage to Virtua Racing, and stated that the lack of a two-player mode was due to Atari's commission to create a 3D single-player driving game.
 GamePro writer Manny LaMancha reportedly pointed out that the game was developed under a low budget.
 The cover art was illustrated by Steve Lang.
+Jason Kingsley has since retrospectively commented that the Jaguar was not up to the task of handling polygons.
+He felt the team did their best and that they achieved a good, though not exceptional, title.